dracupid/npm-up/README.md

 0. If a package is not installed, only `package.json` will be updated, and the package itself won't be installed.

-0. If the version is `*` in `package.json`, it will not be overwritten, even when the flag `lock` is set.
-If you really want to change a `*` version, use `--lock-all` flag.
+0. If the version declared is `*`, it will not be overwritten, even when the flag `--lock` is set.
+If you really want to change it, use `--lock-all` flag.

-0. The prefix `^ ~` of the version will be preserved when written back, unless flag `lock` is set.
+0. The prefix `^ ~` of the version will be preserved when written back, unless flag `--lock` is set.

-0. If an installed package's version is not the same as the version declared in `package.json`, there comes a warning.
+0. If an installed package's version is different from the version declared, there comes a warning.

 0. Installed version is preferred.